plexey/graphql-relay-server/README.md

 # GraphQL Relay Server

-The project contains an API a fake book store called Athenaeum.
+The project contains an API for a fake book store called Athenaeum.

 It showcases a GraphQL API compliant with the Relay GraphQL server spec.